sarahmarshy/nsapi-porting-guide/README.md

 }
 ```

 In this instance, we use the AT command parser to send `AT+CIPSTART=[id],[TCP or UDP], [address]` to the module.
-We expect to receive a response of `OK` We only return true if we succesfully send the command AND receive an `OK` response.
+We expect to receive a response of `OK`.
+We only return true if we succesfully send the command AND receive an `OK` response.